CartoDB/cartodb/README.md

 # Handy tasks #

-For a full list of CartoDB utility tests:
+For a full list of CartoDB utility tasks:

 ```
 bundle exec rake -T